 Research evaluation systems – national-level evaluation procedures for the systematic periodic evaluation of university research in a country – are governance tools that have been invented three decades ago, and have been enjoying increasing popularity in higher education policy communities ever since.
 They can be used to legitimise the allocation of funding, to save money, or to provide universities with both the incentives and the information for improving their research.

 Over thirty years ago I wrote an extended essay, The Moon and the Ghetto, concerned with the troubling question of why societies so rich and capable technologically and organizationally as to be able to land a man on the moon seemed unable to deal effectively with e.g. poverty, illiteracy, slums.
 I argued that, while politics was part of the reason, in many cases the problem was that our scientific knowledge and technological know-how was not sufficient to point the way to a solution.
-The general problem of the great unevenness of human progress has not gone away.

 The determinants of R&D are an important topic of industrial economics.
 The classical Schumpeterian hypotheses about the influence of size and market power have been complemented with the role played by industry determinants, such as demand pull, technological opportunity and appropriability, in determining R&D investments.
 However, R&D has always been considered as a whole, even though research and development are different activities with different purposes, knowledge bases, people and management styles.

 This paper describes the methodology, characteristics and potential use of BioPat, a dataset containing patents in the field of biofuels.
 The innovative methodology we use aims to solve drawbacks related to how patent data are allocated and organized in international databases.
-In order to create a database which includes patents strictly related to the investigated field, we propose an original method based on keywords, rather than on International Patent Classification (IPC) codes.

 El incremento significativo de la ciencia hace necesaria información derivada del acto de publicar para analizar y evaluar los resultados de investigación de una forma exhaustiva y diferenciada.
 Esta información no necesita ser observada de forma unidimensional, por el contrario, los indicadores ciencimétricos deben ser capaces de proveer una respuesta compacta a las cuestiones que suscita la calidad de la investigación científica.